Naghell/gameservercheck-addon-drako-bot/SETUP.md

 - Stop the bot, delete `addons/GameServerStatus/data/state.json`, delete the channel messages manually, restart.
 The addon will publish a new message.

 **Found a bug or want a feature?**
-- Open an issue at <TODO: GitHub repo URL>/issues.
+- Open an issue at https://github.com/naghell/gameservercheck-addon-drako-bot/issues.
 PRs welcome.